nextcloud/documentation/admin_manual/maintenance/update.rst

 Major releases are indicated by the first and second digits.
 So 4.5.0, 5.0.0, 6.0.0, and 7.0.0 are major releases.
-The Updater app is not for upgrades; please see foo for instructions on upgrading to a major release.
+The Updater app is not for upgrades; please see :doc:`upgrade` for instructions on upgrading to a major release.

 .. note:: If you installed ownCloud from your Linux distribution repositories using your package manager, then it is best to update/upgrade ownCloud using